 International Covenant on Economic, Social and Cultural Rights

-Download our shadow report: Socio-Economic Rights in the UK
+- Download our recommendations: Socio-economic rights in the UK

 The International Covenant on Economic, Social and Cultural Rights (ICESCR) is one of the key UN human rights treaties.
 The UK ratified ICESCR in 1976 and agreed to take steps to use the maximum of the resources available, to achieve, progressively, the realisation of the economic, social and cultural rights covered by ICESCR.